reapmarketing/standish/listing.html.md

 #### <a name="instagram"></a>Field 4 - Instagram Integration

 You can provide a hashtag that will pull in images from instagram.
 The last 3 images from the hashtag will be displayed.

+#### <a name="hubspot"></a>Field 5 - First to Know Hubspot Form

+Provide a HubSpot form id in this field to activate the feature.
+All you need is the ID, which looks something like this:

+`d12b31e2-f964-4859-b066-87dad64d66b1`

+This adds the "first to know" button beneath the product options which activates the form in a vex popup.

 #### <a name="details"></a>Field 7 - Product Details list